 An HVAC system can’t work efficiently without the proper ductwork.
 Since heat loss can occur through minute leaks in the ducts, consider having them wrapped with extra insulation.
 Even if there aren’t any leaks in the ductwork, accumulated dust and debris can increase those energy bills.
 Scheduling a professional duct cleaning will clear them out and provide you with fresher, healthier air to boot!

 Get a Tuneup

 Every heat pump or furnace needs a little TLC.
 Even if your unit is new, you still need to schedule annual service to keep it running at its peak performance.
 This small expense helps ward off costlier breakdowns, early replacements, and keeps your system within it’s warranty.

-Call One Source Heating and Cooling at (205) 509-1929 for all your heating needs this winter.
+Call One Source Heating, Cooling & Electrical at (205) 509-1929 for all your heating needs this winter.
 From heat pumps to fuel-specific furnaces, we’ve got you covered.